Assembling Ikea furniture is easier than recycling rules, say 26% of people

 As you may have read, there’s a growing recycling crisis in the U.S., due in part to the fact that after years of accepting the world’s used plastic and cardboard, China now won’t take it, which often means there is no place for it to go.

 The result is that while consumers may want to recycle and dutifully separate their trash, only a tiny fraction of the plastic made today is recycled, and nearly all of it ends up in landfills, incinerators, or the ocean.
-While companies and communities are working to stop the flow of plastic and come up with new ways to recycle, grocery store owners are joining the conversation.
+While companies and communities are working to stop the flow of plastic and come up with new ways to recycle, the consumer packaged-good industry is joining the conversation.

 A new report from the Grocery Manufacturers Association (GMA) reveals a deep and underlying confusion about the state of recycling and whether individual products can be recycled.
 While 90% of respondents say they feel they know their local recycling rules, fewer than six in 10 reported researching them.
 That turns 40% of Americans into “aspirational recyclers,” who chuck items in the recycling bin in the hopes that they are actually recyclable or will be sorted out later.

-Note: This post has been updated to clarify that GMA represents the consumer packaged-good industry, not grocery stores themselves.